 4. Select a bridesmaid dress that doesn’t cost an arm and a leg.

 The bridesmaid dress will most likely be worn only once.
 Plus, dresses can be downright expensive!
 If you find one you love, offer to pay a portion for each bridesmaid to help defray the cost.
 Or choose an inexpensive bridesmaid dress that looks flattering on everyone, like this.

 5. Let bridesmaids select their own shoes.

 If you’re specific on color, pick something like black which most women already own.
-Wearing their own shoes means they’ll be happy with how they look, feel, and since they’re probably already worn in they won’t be in pain all night.
+Wearing their own comfy pair of shoes means they’ll be happy with how they look, feel, and since they’re probably already worn in they won’t be in pain all night.

 6. Ask your honey what is most important to them for the wedding…

 7. Ask your Mom or other important person to go dress shopping with you.

 And make it a girls’ day to remember.